From Abracadabra to Zombies | View All

 ....you might expect The Beautiful Truth to be a David-versus-Goliath exposé on how corporations stand in the way of individual health in pursuit of the almighty dollar, but that’s merely scratching the surface of this condescending, manipulative film.
 Kroschel organizes his argument around Garrett [Kroschel's real-life son], a home-schooled 15-year-old whose studies about the Gerson Therapy provoke him to investigate its validity.
 Actually, it’s Kroschel who seems to be provoking the investigation, using Garrett as a passive prop to push Gerson’s agenda—the nearly mute kid spends most of the film getting talked at by cancer survivors and scientists who tell him how evil the mainstream medical community is.
 Kroschel positions The Beautiful Truth as a sort of instructional video for young people on the merits of eating healthy, but its creepy messianic vibe is far more toxic than all the pollutants in all the processed food you could ever consume.

-See also communal reinforcement, confirmation bias, control study,the Gonzalez protocol, Occam's razor, the placebo effect, the post hoc fallacy, the regressive fallacy, selective thinking, self-deception, subjective validation, testimonials, and wishful thinking.
+See also communal reinforcement, confirmation bias, control study,the Gonzalez protocol, natural cancer cures, Occam's razor, the placebo effect, the post hoc fallacy, the regressive fallacy, selective thinking, self-deception, subjective validation, testimonials, and wishful thinking.

 Gerson regimen (Sloan-Kettering Cancer Center: you must click where required to agree to a disclaimer before being redirected to the info on the Gerson regimen.)